PyMoDAQ-LOA/pymodaq_plugins_tango/README.rst

 Instruments
 ===========

-Below is the list of instruments included in this plugin
+Below is the list of "instruments" included in this plugin

 Actuators
 +++++++++